Detecting Out-of-Distribution Through the Lens of Neural Collapse: Introduction

 \section{Introduction}

 Machine learning models deployed in practice will inevitably encounter samples that deviate from the training distribution.
-As a classifier cannot make meaningful predictions on test samples that belong to unseen classes during training, it is important to actively detect and handle Out-of-Distribution (OOD) samples.
-Considering the diverse application scenarios, an effective OOD detector should generalize across classification tasks of different input resolutions, number of classes, classification accuracy, as well as classifiers under different training schemes and architectures.
+As a classifier cannot make meaningful predictions on test samples that belong to classes unseen during training, it is important to actively detect and handle Out-of-Distribution (OOD) samples.
+Considering the diverse and oftentimes time-critical application scenarios, an OOD detector should be computationally efficient and can effectively generalize across various scenarios.

-Since \citet{nguyen2015deep} reveals that neural networks tend to be over-confident on OOD samples, an extensive body of research has been focused on developing effective OOD detection algorithms.
-One line of work designs OOD scores over model output space \citep{liang2018enhancing, liu2020energy, hendrycks2019scaling, sun2021react, sun2022dice}.
-Another line of work focuses on the feature space, where OOD samples are observed to deviate from the clusters of ID samples \citep{tack2020csi, lee2018simple, sun2022out} and builds an auxiliary model for OOD detection.
-Specifically, \citet{lee2018simple} detects OOD based on the Mahalanobis distance \citep{mahalanobis2018generalized} between the feature and the mixture of Gaussian distribution learned from training features; \citet{sun2022out} measures OOD-ness based on the k-th nearest neighbor distance to training features.
-While previous efforts have significantly improved OOD detection performance, we observe in Table~\ref{tab:main} that existing work does not concurrently achieve state-of-the-art performance across different classification tasks, as competitive approaches on ImageNet\citep{deng2009imagenet} OOD benchmarks perform suboptimally on CIFAR-10\citep{krizhevsky2009learning} OOD benchmarks, and vice versa.